Ashutosh-Singh-Rajput2209/EconomicElevate-Unveiling-Sustainable-GDP-Drivers-and-Strategies/README.md

 - **Energy Usage**: 33.67% before and 19.32% after imputation.
 - **CO2 Emissions**: 21.03% before and 5.80% after imputation.

-Despite a 19% rate of missing values in **Energy Usage** post-imputation, the decision was made to retain the column, considering the exclusion of rows with missing values during bivariate analysis using "=CORREL()".
+Despite a 19% rate of missing values in **Energy Usage** post-imputation, the decision was made to retain the column, considering the exclusion of rows with missing values during bivariate analysis using `=CORREL()`.

 Here is a more concise version for handling missing values in the **HUMAN RESOURCES**, **TOURISM**, and **BUSINESS** sheets: